rajeshso/maze-luxsoft/README.md

 The design pattern is a Visitor Pattern.

-The Maze consits of cells.
+The Maze consists of cells.
 Every cell has an identity.

 The explorer can visit a particular cell.